Logic4Twisted/LaboratoriumPan/README.md

 Start now your assignment and save the Dojo.
 Please note: Kindly return the solution in a link to Github (please do NOT mention BeamTrail).
 Also, please do NOT mention the name of the project on Github.

-Notes:
-- I am only allowing addPancakes and removePancakes to be called before order is completed